blog posts

 What is a WAN?

-A wide or WAN Area Network is a robust computer network that spreads over a large geographical area.
-WAN network systems can also include a LAN connection network that connects to other local area networks using telephone lines and radio waves.
-WAN network is mainly limited to a company or organization.
-Usually, wide networks are created with advanced telecommunication circuits.
+A wide area network (WAN) is a robust computer network that spans a large geographical area.
+WAN network systems can also include a LAN connection that connects to other local area networks using telephone lines and radio waves.
+A WAN network is mainly limited to a company or organization.
+Wide networks are usually created with advanced telecommunication circuits.

 What is the difference between LAN and WAN?

-One of the essential differences between LAN and WAN is that LAN speed is faster than WAN speed.
+One essential difference between LAN and WAN is that LAN speed is faster than WAN speed.
 LAN has more fault tolerance, but WAN has less fault tolerance.
 LAN design and maintenance are more accessible than WAN design and maintenance.

 What are the uses and benefits of LAN and WAN?